Sparrow0hawk/snakejs/readme.md

+# snakejs
-# snakejs<br/> a simple javascript version of snake
+a simple javascript version of snake